Minimizing storm-related impacts on infrastructure and assets

 Extreme precipitation events and flash floods are increasing in frequency and severity across the globe with climate projections indicating a likely continuation into the future.
-Canada, too, is struggling to manage the consequences of climate change in the form of heavy rains, floods, and hurricanes.
+Canada too is struggling to manage the consequences of heavy rains, floods, and hurricanes.

-HydroMaster coverage of Canada is now live.
-The cloud-based service helps Canadian authorities, cities, infrastructure stakeholders and emergency responders to better prepare for extreme weather events and become better informed during these events.
+Using the web-browser interface or APIs to deliver data as a service (Daas), Canadian authorities, cities, infrastructure stakeholders and emergency responders better prepare for extreme weather events and become better informed during storm events.

 High-resolution display and analysis of real-time and forecasted weather data are integrated with critical infrastructure data and mapping – empowering stakeholders to quickly identify the formation of very sudden and localized events, anticipate potential problems, and dig deeper into the relevant data for rapid and informed decision making and response.

-As a secure hosted service and available 24/7, HydroMaster is accessible from a variety of desktop and mobile platforms.
-It is less susceptible to outages during extreme events and eliminates extra costs associated with software, hardware or specialized staff.
+As a secure service hosted at an ISO-certified data center and available 24/7, HydroMaster is accessible from a variety of desktop and mobile platforms and is less susceptible to power outages during extreme events.
+It eliminates extra costs associated with software installation and updates, as well as IT hardware.

 High resolution precipitation observations and forecasts over user-defined areas are as granular as 1 sq km.